 The aerosol climatology used in the operational model up to Cy26r1 was given as annual mean geographical distributions defined from T5 spectral coefficients, for different aerosol types, respectively, maritime, continental, urban and desert, plus a uniformly distributed stratospheric background aerosols, with fixed vertical distributions, following Tanre et al. (1984).
 In the last fifteen years, chemical and/or transport models have addressed the life cycles of various aerosol types and attempted an inventory of their spatio-temporal distributions.
-Out of these studies, a new climatology for the annual cycle of the aerosol distribution of various aerosol types has been compiled by Tegen et al. (1997), which has been implemented in the ECMWF forecast system from Cy26r3 onwards.
-Table 2.6 describes the characteristics of the aerosol components for each tropospheric aerosol type and Table 2.7 compares the maximum optical thicknesses in the old and new climatologies.
+Out of these studies, a new climatology for the annual cycle of the aerosol distribution of various aerosol types has been compiled by Tegen et al. (1997), which was implemented in the ECMWF forecast system from Cy26r3 to Cy43r1.